magarenzo/magarenzo/README.md

 I am the Senior Manager of Customer Success for DoW/IC at UiPath.
 We help the Department of War and Intelligence Communities tackle their most mission-critical problems through digital transformation with the latest in AI and agentic automation.

 I am experienced in customer success, business management, technical consulting, software engineering, and product support.
-My focus is in Public Sector, previously working closely with SLED institutions and Federal/Civilian agencies, and now leading Customer Success within DoW/IC.
+My focus is in Public Sector, previously working closely with SLED institutions and Federal Civilian agencies, and now leading Customer Success within DoW/IC.